 - Performance impact: Minimal for most games at 1080p/1440p, ~5-10% at 4K with high VRAM usage

-Real-time GPU metrics sampled directly from your graphics card (NVML/nvidia-smi):
+Real-time GPU metrics sampled directly from your graphics card and driver telemetry stack:

 Forensic Mode Active: DirectX Graphics Kernel (DxgKrnl) events captured for frame-level analysis.
 Shows Present() calls, frame timing, DWM composition, and per-process GPU usage.
 Enabled when using --focus-app with benchmark/game.